-You don't have to spend a lot on a NAS enclosure
+Looking for an affordable NAS enclosure?
+These are your best options.

 - USB 2.0 port

-With the LinkStation 210, you're getting an easy-to-use NAS enclosure with hard drives included out of the box.

-6. Synology DiskStation DS418: Best Four-Bay Option
+6. Synology DiskStation DS418: Best four-bay NAS

-The DiskStation DS418 is one of the best options if you want a budget four-bay NAS enclosure from Synology.
-With each drive bay accommodating 16TB hard drives, you get a total of 64TB of storage.
+The DiskStation DS418 is one of Synology's best options for a budget four-bay NAS enclosure.
+With each drive bay accommodating 16TB hard drives, you get 64TB of storage.
 With a Realtek RTD1296 chipset, 2GB of RAM, two Gigabit Ethernet ports, and two USB 3.0 ports, the DS418 has all the hardware features you could ask for in a robust media server.

-DiskStation Manager lets you stream content to all devices on your home network, back up files and photos, and you get a lot of extras that make the NAS stand out.
+DiskStation Manager lets you stream content to all devices on your home network, backup files, and photos, and you get a lot of extras that make the NAS stand out.
 If you're looking to build a home media server and feel that two drive bays won't be enough, the DS418 is an ideal choice.
 The NAS enclosure on its own costs a lot, and you'll have to pick up hard drives additionally.
 My recommendation would be the 4TB IronWolf drive.

 Pros: